documentationfor yFiles for HTML 3.0.0.1

 const result = centrality.run(graph)

-Both includes and excludes can be combined.
-The following example shows how to include all visible nodes but not the group nodes:
+Includes and excludes can be combined.
+The following example demonstrates how to include all visible nodes while excluding group nodes:

 // Calculate centrality values